You have to love life.

 The director hands over the footage to an editor and producer and they create the final movie we see.
 The producer then tells the director they must “Kill the baby” so the editor and producer can create a HIT.

 When we see a director’s cut, it is often very different from the “final cut” of music videos, commercials or movies.
-The director’s cut is often subpar to the blockbuster version created by the producer and editor.
+The director’s cut is often subpar to the blockbuster version created by the producer and a great film editor.

-A producer tells the director to “Kill the baby.”
+The producer has to tell the director to “Kill the baby.”

 The director is concerned with an aesthetic and their artistic vision.
 The producer and editor are primarily concerned with creating a Hit!
 Here is where the conflict begins.